How to Clean an Enameled Cast Iron Dutch Oven

 Bar Keeper’s Friend on Enamel Cast Iron

 If all else fails I would use the cleaning product bar keeper’s friend bar as a last resort.
-As it is a fact that harsh chemicals will affect the performance of cast iron.
-The caveat is that raw cast iron will stand up to bar keepers’ friend powder because you can strip and re-season bare cast iron to its former glory.
+It is a fact that harsh chemicals will affect the performance of your enameled Dutch oven.
+The caveat is that raw cast iron will stand up to Barkeepers’ friend powder because you can strip and re-season bare cast iron to its former glory.

 It is very beneficial to clean and care for your enameled cast iron pots after every use.
 We all know that enamel cast iron Dutch ovens can be placed in the dishwasher.

-Unfortunately, the dishwasher is just not going to care for the enamel the way you can.
-I believe that the dishwasher will also dull the outside of your cast iron cookware as the cleaners are harsh.
+Although dishwasher safe, unfortunately, the dishwasher is just not going to care for the enamel the way you can.
+I believe that the dishwasher will also dull the outside of your pot’s enameled finish as the cleaners are harsh.

 If you carry out the following after each use you hopefully won’t have to carry out the heavy-duty cleaning so often.